mattzque/magnitude/README.md

 - Project simplified to only support Word2Vec, GloVe and fastText embeddings
 - Approximate indexing/search methods removed
-- Annoy, AllenNLP (ELMo), Torch dependencies removed
+- Annoy, AllenNLP (ELMo) and Torch dependencies removed
 - Removed internal SQLite related libraries (pysqlite, apsw) and use system SQLite package
 - Removed logic to download and stream models.
 Models must all be locally available, remote servers will not be checked.
 - Build process simplified to use PyPi dependencies